Pedro Carvalho (fighter)

-Pedro Carvalho (born 8 June 1995), is a Portuguese mixed martial artist currently competing in the Featherweight division of Bellator MMA.
-As of February 28, 2023, he is #5 in the Bellator Featherweight Rankings.
+Pedro Carvalho (born 8 June 1995), is a Portuguese mixed martial artist currently competing in the Featherweight division.
+He has previously competed in Bellator MMA and Professional Fighters League (PFL).

 Background

-Carvalho was born in Guimarães, a town in the Braga District of Portugal, with his father abandoning the family three months after his birth.
-At the age of 12, he decided to become a MMA fighter after seeing UFC ads on TV, even tho there was not an advanced MMA scene in the country at the time.
+Carvalho was born in Guimarães, a town in the Braga District of Portugal, with his father abandoning the family one months before his birth.
+At the age of 12, he decided to become a MMA fighter after seeing UFC ads on TV, even though there was not an advanced MMA scene in the country at the time.
 He began training soon after at the gym of Portuguese MMA pioneer, Rafael Silva.
 Prior to signing with Bellator, Carvalho worked in a factory and also did custodial work for a hospital while fighting on the regional circuit in Portugal, working to save enough money to move to Ireland to train with SBG to help his MMA career take off.

 Mixed martial arts career

 Carvalho made his professional mixed martial arts debut in September 2012 after turning 17, fighting on the regional scene in Portugal.
 His first fight came against Edi Vicente, a fight Carvalho won via first-round submission.
 Carvalho went 7–3 in his career before finally signing with Bellator MMA in 2018.